Narvalex/fluent-ui-9-drawer-overlay-bug/README.md

 # React + TypeScript + Vite

-To quicly run the app and see the error
+To quickly run the app and see the error
 - Clone the repo
 - Run `npm install`
 - Run `npm run dev`